eesilas/unihiker-docs/docs/wiki/LanguageReference/Part1UNIHIKER/MouseAndKeyboard/reference_unihiker_on_key_click.md

 ## **Example Code**
 Instantiate an object of the GUI class within the UNIHIKER class.
 Define a callback function to display information that appears after pressing the button.
 Then, use the object to call the on_key_click() function to handle button press events and bind the callback function to display the information on Mind+.
 Note: The UNIHIKER has three buttons on its side: A and B buttons on the right and a HOME button on the left.
-Therefore, the UNIHIKER supports the key functions for A and B buttons only.
-If using a different development model, please adjust the code accordingly.
+Therefore, the UNIHIKER supports the key functions for A and B buttons only.You can press the space bar to test when using an external USB keyboard or remote desktop.

 ```python
 from unihiker import GUI   # Import the package